 Why Are You Investing?

 It’s a good idea to know what motivates you to invest in a property.
-Are you looking to flip the house?
+Are you a first time home buyer?
 Could it be your vacation home?
 Maybe you want a house to use as rental property.
 Determine your short and long term goals before you jump into the investment waters.
 Know what you should gain and what you are willing to lose when investing.

 The popularity of house flipping shows on television could lead you to believe that real estate investing is a great way to get rich quickly.
 While you may experience a dramatic return on investment, you should be prepared with the gamble you are taking.
 Knowing why you are investing will keep you focused.